mlbridge/mlbridge.github.io/README.md

 For installing each component in the ML Bridge organisation please find the individual installation instructions in each individual repository.
 If you would to install the entire ML Bridge Software Suite, please follow the instructions given below the repository links.
-The links each individual repository can be found below:
+The links to each individual repository can be found below:

 - [The ML Bridge Plugin (A CoreDNS Plugin)](https://github.com/mlbridge/coredns-mlbridge)